Withholding Taxes: Louisiana

 - Employees who are subject to Louisiana income tax withholding must file Form L-4, Employee Withholding Exemption Certificate, on or before the first day of work.
 Federal Form W-4 is not an acceptable substitute.
 To claim exemption from withholding, an employee must complete Form L-4E, Exemption from Withholding Louisiana Income Tax.
-See Employee's Withholding Allowance Certificate.
+See Employee Withholding Forms.

 - Louisiana employers must use the aggregate method to determine the amount of taxes to withhold from supplemental wage payments (e.g., bonuses).
 See Supplemental Wages.

 - Employers must provide to each current and terminated employee the state copy of federal Form W-2, Wage and Tax Statement, by a certain date.
 Employers of 20 or more full-time or part-time employees must give a written notice to certain employees of their eligibility to claim the earned income tax credit when they are hired.
 The notice must also be posted with other notices that required to be posted by state or federal law.
 See Form W-2 Requirements; Earned Income Tax Credit Notices.

 - For income tax withholding purposes, employers must keep records that would assist the revenue department during an audit.
 See Recordkeeping Requirements.